wulfsberg/angular-material-kickstart/README.md

 This sets up the TypeScript compiler to run a very tight ship, enforcing explicit declarations and null-handling.
 This may seem pedantic, but it does catch bugs and makes the code more robust.

-The `suppressImplicitAnyIndexErrors` relaxes this a bit, allowing a non-typesafe access using the `object['propertyName']` notation, which is convenient for bridging to pure JavaScript.

 Unfortunately, we cannot currently use `"noUnusedParameters": true` due to issues with both [Angular](https://github.com/angular/angular/issues/15532) and